winthegame/slack-bot-copy/README.md

-# @copy bot: Easily copy messages to other Slack channels.
+# Easily copy messages to other Slack channels.

 ## Installation
-You're welcome to host this bot yourself!
-Or you can click [here](http://slack-bot-copy.herokuapp.com/login) to immidiately add the bot to your Slack.
+You're welcome to host `@copy` yourself!
+Or you can click [here](http://slack-bot-copy.herokuapp.com/login) to immidiately add `@copy` to your Slack.

 ## Usage